aamzhas/aamzhas.github.io/_pages/about.md

 ## News

+# - **May 2022**: Returned to Google LLC for another internship.
+I am working on ..

+- **December 2021**: Received an Honorable Mention at the inaugural [Stretch Robot Pitch Competition](https://techsage.gatech.edu/stretch-robot-pitch-competition).

 - **August 2021**: Completed my internship at Google LLC.
 Special thanks to Shashank Shastry and Benjamin Louie for hosting me at Google!

 - **May 2021**: Began my internship at Google LLC.
 I am working on experimenting with Pre-training the Multi-modal BERT model on unlabelled data to improve performance in extracting business titles from storefront images.